 “Night, Potter.”
 Scorpius never gets an answer though since I am already half-asleep.

 “He isn’t feeling well.”
 Not a good answer, but it will keep him distracted long enough.
-Her face doesn’t hold any visible traces of thoughtfulness or anger, only passion towards the book she was reading.
+Her face doesn’t hold any visible traces of thoughtfulness or anger, only thoughtfulness toward the book she is reading.
 Weird.

 “Who are you staring at?”
 Blaine inquires, leafing through the torn pages of his Charms textbook.

 “No one,” I lie.
-Her eyes trace down the page in a quick pace while her fingers drum softly on the wooden table.
+Her eyes trail down the page in a quick pace, while her fingers drum softly on the wooden table.
 I wonder what she is thinking about.
 Has the guilt gotten to her yet?
 Wow, I am starting to sound like a freaking stalker.

 “Is Malfoy in our dorm then?” he asks carelessly.

-“Yes,” I answer tearing my eyes away from the Ravenclaw.
+“Yes,” I answer, tearing my eyes away from the Ravenclaw.
 Scorpius has been sorting through his problems these past couple of days.
-He isn’t ready to face Rose, apparently.
-Instead he is using the strategy of locking himself in our dorm.
+Apparently, he isn't ready to face Rose.
+Instead, he is using the strategy of locking himself in our dorm.
 Very original, I know.

 “What do you think of Aaliyah Herseth?”
 The query has me stumped.
-Is he reading my mind or something or did he think I’m acting suspicious?
+Is Blaine reading my mind or something, or did he think I’m acting suspicious?

 “No reason.
 I heard that your cousin still has a thing for her,” he states with a shrug, acting like he couldn’t care less.

-“Ehh..Fred isn’t usually that serious with a girl.”
+“Ehh..Fred isn’t usually that serious about a girl.”
 She puts her book down and gets up to search for something.
 Another book perhaps?

 “Makes sense.”
-And with that he ends the conversation leaving me to think of what is going on with Fred and if Aaliyah was actually going to give in.
+And with that he ends the conversation, leaving me to think of what is going on with Fred and if Aaliyah is actually going to give in.

 The next day, I am strolling down the Charms corridor when I hear her.
 The soft padding of her footsteps echo along the walls.